Takahiro Iwasaki

 Another series of his, ‘Reflection Model’, consists of detailed three-dimensional wooden models of traditional Japanese architecture, which give the impression of being united with its reflection on water.
 The influence in creating such fragile sceneries comes from the devastation wreaked upon Hiroshima by the atomic bomb, a city where he still lives and works.
 His art in its mirror imagery alludes to the 180 degrees turn that the city made from a city at the center of a military operation into the City of Peace after its reconstruction – as such his work can also be interpreted as perceptions of time.

-Iwasaki held solo exhibitions at Oyama City Kurumaya Museum of Art, Tochigi, Kurobe City Art Museum, Toyama, and the Asia Society in New York in 2015, and was selected to represent Japan at the 57th Venice Biennale in 2017.
-In 2020, he held solo exhibitions, such as “Looking at the Sky through the Eye of a Needle”(ANOMALY, Tokyo), “FOCAL DISTANCE”(SHIBUYA SKY, Tokyo), and in 2023, he held “REFLECTION MODEL (ITSUKUSHIMA)” (NGV International, Melbourne, Australia), “Takahiro Iwasaki:Nature of Perception” (Portland Japanese Garden, Portland, USA), “Negative Capability” (Hiroshima City University Art Museum, Hiroshima, Japan).
+Iwasaki held solo exhibitions at Oyama City Kurumaya Museum of Art, Tochigi, Kurobe City Art Museum, Toyama, and the Asia Society in New York (2015), and was selected to represent Japan at the 57th Venice Biennale in 2017.
+And he held solo exhibitions, such as “Looking at the Sky through the Eye of a Needle”(ANOMALY, Tokyo, 2020), “FOCAL DISTANCE”(SHIBUYA SKY, Tokyo, 2020), “REFLECTION MODEL (ITSUKUSHIMA)” (NGV International, Melbourne, Australia, 2023), “Takahiro Iwasaki:Nature of Perception” (Portland Japanese Garden, Portland, USA, 2023), “Negative Capability” (Hiroshima City University Art Museum, Hiroshima, Japan, 2023), and “If you wish to make an apple pie from scratch, you must first invent the universe.”(Kanaz Forest of Creation Art Museum, Fukui, Japan, 2024).

 He won the TAKASHIMAYA ART AWARD in 2022, and New Artist Award of arts category of the Minister of Education, Culture, Sports, Science and Technology in 2018.